matteo14c/ascanMeth/README.md

 Obtain a phased modBam file by using Clair3, whatshap and modkit.
 See the file XXX for an example worfklow. **⚠️Note:** This feature is not currently implemented, but will be implemented soon **⚠️**.
 As a result you should obtain 2 distinct bedmethyl files, one for each haplotype.
 Please see  https://github.com/nanoporetech/modkit for a more detailed explanation of the bedmethyl format.

-To execute a differential methylation analysis run
+To execute a differential methylation analysis run:
 ```R
 Rscript aScanMeth.R --h1 1.bed --h2 2.bed --n 20
 ```
-Where 1.bed and 2.bed are haplotype resolved bedmethyl files as obtained from modkit and n is the number of consecutive CpGs tested
+Where 1.bed and 2.bed are haplotype resolved bedmethyl files as obtained from modkit and n is the number of consecutive CpGs tested.

 ### Galaxy workflow